Jen-Vu/InstagramClone/README.md

 ### feature/signup-view-controller
 > On this section there is no demo, because is the same as before.
 > We create the `ViewController` for the `Sign Up` Screen.

+### feature/signup-users-and-save-to-firebase
+> On this section there is no demo, because is the same as before.
+> We add the code to Authenticate|SignIn|Save authenticated data on `Firebase`.